magento/devdocs/guides/v2.1/ui_comp_guide/ui_component_explained.md

 ### Templates

-A UI component can be bind to one or more HTML templates using the KnockoutJS bindings.
+A UI component can be bound to one or more HTML templates using the KnockoutJS bindings.

 ## When to use UI components?

-With Magento, you may apply different approaches to implement a UI element, and use:
+With Magento, you may apply different approaches to implementing a UI element, and use:

 * PHTML template with inline JavaScript